shariethernet/RTL-design-using-Verilog-with-SKY130-Technology/README.md

  - This set of guidance offered to the synthesiser to select the standard cells according to the requirement is called as constraints

 ## Library naming
-Refer the below link to know about the naming of the library files [Library Naming  Scheme ](https://github.com/google/skywater-pdk/blob/main/docs/contents/libraries.rst)
+Refer the following link to know about the naming of the library files [Library Naming  Scheme ](https://github.com/google/skywater-pdk/blob/main/docs/contents/libraries.rst)